Ten things you probably don’t want to know about me (but I’m going to tell you anyway):

 I have a wife, Katie.
 She’s pretty much the best, apart from her inability to stop talking when I want to have my say.
 She gives me her honest opinion if I ask for it, and she supports me in anything I want to do.
 Even if she’d rather be doing something else.
 Basically, she’s a keeper.

-We got married last June.
+We got married in 2016.
 The wedding was so much fun, even if we pretty much did EVERYTHING ourselves.
 And yep, I did actually baked a four tier wedding cake.
 I wouldn’t advise you do the same.

 I studied Maths at University.
 In retrospect, that was a stupid decision, but I wouldn’t swap my uni experience for anything.
 I made some amazing friends there, and some spectacular mistakes, but it has shaped who I am today more than anything else ever has.